NotYarazi/SimplyPrivate/EULA-EN.md

 --
 >The SimplyPrivate Browser application (the "Software") is licensed, not sold, to you by the creator of the application, UmaEra.
 >The creator of the application retains all rights not expressly granted to you in this agreement.
 This agreement does not grant you any intellectual property rights over the Software.
+>
+>Any distribution of the original or modified code, or distribution of modified program, without authorization may lead to legal action and copyright infringement.
 1-Restrictions

 >You may distribute SimplyPrivate Browser only through the official GitHub link provided by the application's creator.
 It is not permitted to modify or distribute modified versions of the Software.